computer-reinvention/ChainFactory/README.md

 ## Overview

-ChainFactory is a utility to build LLM chains by just describing the chain in a simple YAML file.
-The created chains can be exported as Python code and used in your projects as it is.
-This allows chains that create chains on the fly.
+`ChainFactory` is a utility to build LLM chains by configuration instead of code.
+The chains produces this way are reproducible and easy to manage i.e read, edit and share.
+The created chains can be exported as Python and TypeScript clients and used in your projects without any mod.
+Additionally, you can pass the YAML configuration to `ChainFactoryEngine` to use them on the fly.

+This allows a very interesting pattern where you can create chains on runtime and combine their outputs to do interesting things that are not possible with the standard chains.

 ## Features

-I'm still brainstorming aaaaaaaaaaaaaa
+Export your chains as Python code and use them as packages in your projects.

 ### Installation